-Apple iPhone X 2018, 2019 leaks: Triple cameras, OLED display and more
+Apple iPhone leaks compilation: Triple cameras, OLED display and more

 Here’s a look at everything we have seen in terms of leaks around the Apple iPhone in 2019.

-Triple camera setup with the 3D sensor
+iPhone leaks: Triple camera setup with the 3D sensor

 Apple is said to announce at least one iPhone model next year will feature a Huawei P20 Pro-like triple-camera unit, according to a research note from a Deutsche analyst.
 The note claims that advanced 3D depth sensing will be taken will be taken care of via stereoscopic vision wherein two sensors capture a single object with two different angles.
 All three sensors will together determine the distance between the camera and the object.